crcn/mesh.js/docs/react-integration.md

 Mesh works very well with React, and compliments its unidirectional data-flow philosophy.
-It be use as a replacement to the flux dispatcher, and used in a similar fashion.
 Here's a basic example:

 ```javascript
 import React from "react";